visgraf/vfx/README.md

 4) Build and test each module:

-  - The instructios for intalling and testing these modules are presented in the README files inside the directories: ./matchcmove and ./s3d-ptrace.
+  - The instructios for building and testing these modules are presented in the README files inside the directories: ./matchcmove and ./s3d-ptrace.

   - For those interested in seeing the results as soon as possible, we recommend trying the s3d-ptrace demos first.